oppia/oppia-web-developer-docs/Google-Summer-of-Code-2016.md

 - Write automated tests for their projects
 - Create UI mocks (if doing frontend development)
 - Write design documents (if implementing large features or introducing new systems)

+## Selection Criteria

+In order to select students for GSoC, we will mostly be looking at two things:
+- The quality of the submitted proposal
+- Our prior history/experience working with the student

+For the proposal, we will be looking for the following:
+- Specific ideas that build on the original project idea, with a strong focus on creating a simple, intuitive experience for end users.
+- The ability to break down a complex task into reasonable milestones, with a clear, well-defined (and, ideally, shippable) deliverable at the end of each milestone.
+- Sufficient detail (e.g. references to particular files and methods) to convince us that the applicant is not hand-waving, and has a very good understanding of both the scope of the problem and the existing codebase.
+- Clarity of communication.

+For prior history/experience, we will take the following into consideration:
+- The quality of students' previously-submitted PRs to the project (including coding ability, debugging ability, initiative, responsiveness, independence, ability to break down complex tasks, and ability to keep commitments).
+- Communication skills and English language skills.
+- Enthusiasm for helping others by explaining things well.

+Please note that, although we are expecting many GSoC applicants this year, we are only likely to be awarded a small number of slots since this is our first year as a participant.
+However, please note that you don't need to be accepted to GSoC in order to become a regular contributor to the Oppia project -- this project is run by the community for the community, and we warmly welcome anyone who would like to help out!

 # Dates and Deadlines
 Noteworthy dates: